seogrady/react-form-lite/README.md

 ### Usage

-This is not and NPM module and the repo should be cloned.
+This is not an NPM module and the repo should be cloned.
 It has a demo page as a starting point that you can change and modify for your needs.
 After cloning the repo, do the following...

 ```
 npm install